microsoft/FluidFramework/packages/dds/tree/docs/main/detached-trees.md

 This still leaves a lot of options with respects to the other cases (2 options for 5 cases = 32 possible policies).
 To help narrow this down, it's helpful to consider what we would do for cases a through d2 if we were to need a detached three that had been GC-ed.
-In some of those cases (a, b, c) we would actually have no way of recovering the tree, because it may not be known to other peers or be recoverable from a snapshot.
+In some of those cases (a, b, c, d1) we would actually have no way of recovering the tree, because it may not be known to other peers or be recoverable from a snapshot.
-In the case d2, the peer couldn't include a copy of the relevant detached tree because it didn't know about it at the time it sent the commit for sequencing and broadcast.
+In the case (d2), the peer couldn't include a copy of the relevant detached tree because it didn't know about it at the time it sent the commit for sequencing and broadcast.
 This doesn't mean the detached tree is unrecoverable, but recovering it would entail re-fetching the last snapshot and replaying prior edits over it, which would be slow, introduce an async boundary in the processing of peer changes, and add load to the service that hosts summaries.
-This leads us to adopt the following policy: do not GC trees that fall under these other cases.
+This leads us to adopt the following policy: do not GC trees that fall under these other (i.e., non-(d3)) cases.

-This might seem like a complex policy at first because cases a through d2 entail different detached tree lifetimes.
+This might seem like a complex policy at first because cases (a) through (d2) entail different detached tree lifetimes.
 Fortunately, we only need to worry about satisfying the union of these cases, and that union can be satisfied by abiding to the following simple rules for any given detached tree: